 Tidy house, tidy mind.

-As Mary Poppins once famously said, “A spoonful of sugar makes the medicine go down.”
+As Mary Poppins once famously said, “In every job that must be done there is an element of fun.”
 And that, Mamas, is exactly how to get kids more involved in cleaning – by turning it into a fun game rather than a “But why do I have to?!”
 By instilling positive feelings towards a clean and tidy home from a young age, children can learn numerous benefits by keeping their space clean; discipline for one and harmony in the home another (plus it’ll come in handy when it’s time for them to set up their own pad!).

 Along with learning a sense of accomplishment, teamwork and responsibility, getting the kids to help with age-appropriate activities (for example, tasks no longer than 10 to 15 minutes for smaller ones so as not to lose their attention) also encourage independence.
 To get you started, try these six tips to make spring cleaning with the kids something to look forward to.